 Daniel was a Jewish prophet and known to be a good man.
 Even his enemies regarded him as a man of integrity and faith.
 Though he was in captivity in Babylonia, King Nebuchadnezzar elevated him to a high rank in his kingdom.
 Nothing negative has ever been written about Daniel.
 Jesus quoted him in Matthew 24:15 when talking about current and end times prophecies.
 Daniel has proven to be one we can trust.
 And when you add up the math of his predictions about Jesus, it cannot be easily dismissed.

 When reading Daniel’s prophecy below, a “week” represents a 7-year period instead of 7 days, so it is to be multiplied by 7 to get the number of years.
-I have added the explanations in parenthesis.
+The parentheses have been added for additional explanation.

 Daniel 9:20-27 While I was speaking, praying, confessing my sin and the sin of my people Israel, and presenting my petition before Yahweh my God concerning the holy mountain of my God— while I was praying, Gabriel, the man I had seen in the first vision, came to me in my extreme weariness, about the time of the evening offering.
 He gave me this explanation: